Summer School - Campus Information 2017

 The Nest, corner of East Mall and University Boulevard (6133 University Blvd, Vancouver, BC V6T 1Z1)

-All dance events and the TACSound and TACBooks shops will be located in the The AMS Student Nest (usually simplified to The Nest or AMS Nest), the new student union building that opened in 2015 and is operated by the Alma Mater Society (AMS).
-The Great Hall, which can be divided into two by a sound-proof wall, the South Hall, and the North Hall are all side-by-side dance spaces on the upper level of The Nest and all have sprung hardwood floors.
+All dance events and the TACSound and TACBooks shops will be located on the upper level of the The AMS Student Nest (usually simplified to The Nest or AMS Nest), the new student union building that opened in 2015 and is operated by the Alma Mater Society (AMS).
+The Great Hall (which can be divided into South Hall and North Hall by a sound-proof wall) and two adjacent dance spaces all have sprung hardwood floors.
+The nearest parkade to The Nest is North Parkade.

 Lunch will be served in The Nest, either in the Great Hall foyer or, in good weather, on the outer patio.